When looking for a new home to buy, should I really be concerned about the resale value?

 When considering which home to buy, take a few minutes to view the home’s curb appeal through a time lens.
 Is the home’s curb appeal something that will last with proper maintenance and upkeep?
 Here are a few items to look for:

-• Landscaping– look for landscaping designs that are easy to manage and grow.
-This includes grass that is rich and hearty and native plants that don’t require tons of manicuring and water.
+• Landscaping – Look for designs that are easy to manage and maintain.
+This includes grass that is rich and hearty, as well as native plants that don’t require extensive manicuring and watering.
 And on that note, make sure there is a sprinkler system to help maintain the landscaping.
 Or at least, the potential to add a sprinkler system without too much expense or disruption.

 • Big yards– For growing families, big yards will continue to be in demand.
 Corner lots typically have a higher resale value because of the extra elbow room.

-• Nice trees– Trees are important for a home’s resale value for aesthetic reasons, but also because as they mature they provide shade that can lower energy bills and provide a sense of privacy for the homeowners.
+• Nice trees– Trees are important for a home’s resale value for aesthetic reasons, but also because, as they mature, they provide shade that can lower energy bills and give a sense of privacy for the homeowners.

-• Well-maintained exterior– Homes that are well-maintained have a higher value for obvious reasons.
-But, a well-maintained exterior can also be a great sign the home has been taken care of inside and out.
+• Well-maintained exterior– Well-maintained Homes have a higher value for obvious reasons.
+But a well-maintained exterior can also be a great sign that the home has been taken care of inside and out.
 Some things are hard to see without a thorough inspection, but poor exterior maintenance can be a warning flag about other potential maintenance issues.

 • Roof– A good roof could fall under the well-maintained exterior, but it is important enough to give it some extra space.
-Not only does a good roof add curb appeal, it is also a good signal that harmful leaks or other maintenance issues won’t be an issue.
+Not only does a good roof add curb appeal, but it also indicates that harmful leaks or other maintenance issues won’t be an issue.

 Natural lighting